-May 2016 - Around 4500 BC, some new people from West Asia moved into the Indus Valley and mixed with the Mehrgahr people who were already there.
+April 2017 - Around 4500 BC, some new people from West Asia moved into the Indus Valley and mixed with the Mehrgahr people who were already there.
 They brought some West Asian foods with them: lentils, and then later chickpeas.
 They also brought flax, to make linen clothing, and safflowers for their oil.
+And they brought, or they soon got, some African foods: millet and sorghum.
 By 2500 BC they were using bronze, building India's first cities and using irrigation to water their fields.
 This is a little later than in China, Egypt, West Asia or Peru.
 Maybe Indian people began to use irrigation because a gradual warming trend was making it harder to get water.

 There were two main Bronze Age cities that we know of, Harappa and Mohenjo-Daro, about 400 kilometers (250 miles) away.
 Both are in modern Pakistan.
 The people of these cities lived in stone houses two and three stories high, and had sewage systems.
 They used bronze tools.
 They may have learned to make bronze from the Sumerians; they probably traded gold to Iran and Iraq, possibly in exchange for wool cloth.